reritom/KeepFresh/README.md

 This was developed for the usecase of hot-reloading in a Docker container where the host has a volume mount in the container.

-Currently the provided directory is searched recursively for all file types, with the ability to ignore certain directories.
+Currently the provided directory is searched recursively for all file types, with the ability to ignore certain directories, and to consider either all file types, or specific file types.

 ## Installation
 ```